 And SnapChat is making moves.
 Investors are predicting that the company will become public with an IPO in 2016.
 That means they’re gonna get MONEY, and that money will be put into growing the platform.

 So take advantage while it’s hot.
 There’s no telling when the hype around SnapChat will fade.
+And social media marketing for musicians is always a good idea.

 How Music Artists Should Use SnapChat